Last Updated on Dec 12, 2024 by Aishika Banerjee

 12. Bank of Baroda (BOB), headquartered in Gujarat

-In 2020, 10 PSU banks were merged into four, citing several reasons including:
+In 2020, 10 PSU banks were merged into four on the merged bank list, citing several reasons including:

 1. To revitalise the banking system in India